 Saxena, who is currently out on bail, received an extradition from Dubai in January 2019.
 After being questioned by the ED, who also attached his property worth Rs 385 crore, Saxena was released on bail.

-As a result of Saxena allegedly not completely disclosing the case’s facts, the ED has now launched an appeal in an effort to strip him of his approver status.
+As a result of Saxena allegedly not completely disclosing the case’s facts, the ED has now launched an appeal to strip him of his approver status.

 His declaration, which is more than 1000 pages long (with supporting papers), includes statements to the effect that his responsibility for supervising the execution of important individuals such as Sushen Mohan Gupta, Ratul Puri, and Gautam Khaitan was “limited to the structures.”